-Ok, you or your agent have scheduled an audition.
+Ok, you've got an audition.
 Great!
 Now what?

 How to Dress for an Audition

 Some actors come in dressed as the character others are content with dressing minimally just to give an indication of the character.